Syrian opposition open to talks with officials post-Assad

 "Of course, this armed presence, especially in the Kurdish areas, raises more than one question mark, because these areas had not witnessed any trouble or armed clashes," Seida said.

-Syrian Kurds see the uprising as a chance to attain the sort of freedoms enjoyed by their kin in neighboring northern Iraq.
+Syrian Kurds see the uprising as a chance to attain the sort of freedoms enjoyed by their kin in neighbouring northern Iraq.

 (Reporting By Mirna Sleiman; editing by Sami Aboudi and Jon Boyle)